 If using your cell phone plan, be aware that video conferencing and streaming content can use a lot of data, and network performance may be impacted by your location.
 Make sure your data plan limits are high enough to avoid unexpected data overage fees and you have good signal strength at your location.

 - The recommended minimum internet speed for live classes is 3 Mbps download & 3 Mbps upload.
 You can test your connection at speedtest.net.

 If your speeds fall below this benchmark, try hardwiring the connection between your computer and network router using a cat-5 ethernet cable and retesting, or contact your internet provider to see if you can obtain faster service.

 - When connecting to your first Zoom class or meeting, you will be prompted to install the appropriate Zoom app for your device.
 Apps are available for Windows, Mac OSX, Linux, iOS, iPadOS, and Android.

 - The Zoom web client allows joining a Zoom meeting or webinar without downloading any plugins or software.
 However, the web client has limited features, and functions best on Google Chrome.

 A webcam is required for your instructor and classmates to see you during the class.
 If you have multiple cameras connected to your computer, Zoom will ask for a preferred device when starting or joining your video for the first time.
 Suitable webcam options include:

 - The built-in camera on your laptop or mobile device

 - An external webcam

 Students need a way to hear their instructor and other students during online classes and web meetings.
+We recommend a head set for attending online classes.
 Zoom will ask for a preferred audio playback device when starting or joining your first meeting.
 You can use any of the following to hear the sound from your online class: